alexajan/GSLPeru2017/README.md

-# GSLPeru2017
+# MIT GSL Peru 2017

-Tech lectures from the 2017 MIT GSL Program in Lima, Peru
+Tech lectures from the 2017 MIT GSL Program in Lima, Peru.